infinum/eightshift-docs/website/forms/php/filters/enrichment/manual-map.md

 title: Manual map
 ---

-Enrichment is a feature that allows us to store URL parameters or cookie values in the browser's localStorage, facilitating their later use during form submissions in case the user returns without the enriched data.
-This functionality enables us to provide form enrichment data.
+_Enrichment_ is a feature that allows storing URL parameters or cookie values in the browser `localStorage`, allowing their use during form submissions, in case they are not available after the user returns to the page.

-To utilize this filter effectively, you must establish a mapping between the cookie/URL parameter key and the corresponding form field key.
-This mapping will then be employed during the submission process to populate the relevant data automatically.
-By doing so, the form submission process becomes more seamless and user-friendly, as it leverages the stored data to pre-fill the form with necessary information.
+This filter allows to configure the _Enrichment_ functionality.
+You should have a list of URL parameter/cookie names, and their corresponding form field names ready.
+Return an associative array with the keys being URL paramter/cookie names, and the value an array of one or more form field names.
+The parameter mapping will happen during form submission.

 ```php
 add_filter('es_forms_enrichment_manual_map', function(): array {